srollins/software-dev-materials/notes/usf_guides/microcloud.md

 Now that the JAR and input files are available from the microcloud node, you will need to SSH to your microcloud node.
 The microcloud nodes are behind the CS firewall.

-It is recommended that you watch the videos on SSH available on the CS support page: [Using SSH](http://www.cs.usfca.edu/support.html#login).

 In my case, I used the following two commands to log in to my assigned node - mc01:

 ```
 ssh srollins@stargate.cs.usfca.edu
-ssh mc01.cs.usfca.edu
+ssh mcvm001.cs.usfca.edu
 ```

 From any microcloud node, you will be able to access your home directory, so you can `cd` into the appropriate subdirectory, for example `cs514/SongFinder`.

 Once you are in the correct directory, use [nohup](https://en.wikipedia.org/wiki/Nohup) to execute your program.
 This will ensure that your program continues to run even if you log out of the microcloud node.
-The command I used to do this was as follows:
+An example of how you might execute your program is as follows:

 ```
-nohup java -jar songfinder.jar &
+nohup java -cp project3.jar cs601.project3.chat.ChatServer &
 ```

 ### Exiting the program

 `nohup` allows your program to continue running even if you log out, and `&` says to run your program in the background.

 Unfortunatelly, this makes it a bit difficult to exit your program.
-If you ran your program with the command `java -jar songfinder.jar` then you could easily use CTRL-C to exit the program.
+If you ran your program with the command `java -cp project3.jar cs601.project3.chat.ChatServer` then you could easily use CTRL-C to exit the program.
 Not so with `nohup` and `&`.

 If you make changes, redeploy, and try to run your program again you will find that you will get an error that the port is already in use.
 Only one program may listen on a given port at a time.